 Peru is a country of rich heritage, natural and man-made wonders, home to the incredible Amazon Rainforest and Machu Picchu.
 One of the fastest growing countries in South America, much progress has been made in regards to reducing poverty, yet issues of social discrimination and inequality are still strong and are issues that FutureSense are working to address.

-Our work is focused in Urubamba, a small town located in the Sacred Valley and home to over 6 different ethnic groups.
+Our work is focused in Urubamba, a small town located in the Sacred Valley.
 With a population of 16 000 people, the town is estimated to have 12% of the population lacking literacy skills.
-The region however is a very popular tourist destination due to its proximity to salt pools and access to extreme activities like paragliding and rafting.
+The region however is a very popular tourist destination due to its proximity to salt pools and access to extreme activities like paragliding and rafting

 Peru has made incredible progress in recent years, reducing their poverty rate from 52% to 26% over an 8-year period, however inequalities between rural and urban regions are very much existent and have a large impact on quality education and healthcare.

 Our programmes in Peru are continuing to develop every year and are based on the key challenges identified, in addition to UN SDG’s No 1.
 No Poverty, No 3.
 Good Health and Wellbeing, No 4.
 Quality Education and No 10.
 Reduced Inequalities.

 Through our Education programme we develop engaging and influential workshops that focus on English, various life-skills and STEM education.
 Since rural communities in the Sacred Valley face multiple levels of disadvantage and have limited economic opportunities, our focus is on improving English and literacy skills to inspire children to take pride in their education and continue their learning.
 These skills are essential for children to enter secondary school and then later on gain employment, breaking the poverty cycle.
 We work very closely with the local teachers in delivering these programs and education.